adam-ja/vim-config/README.md

     git submodule foreach git pull origin master

+New plugins can be installed using

+    git submodule add http://github.com/someuser/someplugin.git ~/vim/bundle/someplugin

 ### Pathogen

 In addition to being git submodules, all plugins are installed as bundles and managed using [Pathogen](https://github.com/tpope/vim-pathogen), including Pathogen itself.
 A symlink is used in the autoload directory to ensure Pathogen loads with vim and brings in all the other plugins it manages.